Darxo/Hardened/README.md

 - Hitpoints recovery on brothers is now more accurate (camping recovery fix)
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
 This fixes a rare Sunken Library exploit
+- **Knock Back** now displays its hitchance bonus correctly in the preview
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Every accessory now plays a default sound when moved around in the inventory